jayway/cljwordgraph/README.md

     user=> (get {"a" 1} "a" 0)
     1

-Increasing that will increase the count of that particular word:
+Increasing that will increase the count for that particular word:

     user=> (inc (get {} "a" 0))
     1

 Associating the new count to the key in the map will store it for the next round.
-Remember that reduce will make the previous result of calling f be the first argument to f in the next round.
+Remember that reduce will make the previous result of calling `f` be the first argument to `f` in the next round.

     user=> (assoc {} "a" (inc (get {} "a" 0)))
     {"a" 1}

-Simulating the next round in reduce, but now with the element "b", gives:
+Simulating the next round in reduce, but now with the element `"b"`, gives:

     user=> (assoc {"a" 1} "b" (inc (get {"a" 1} "b" 0))) {"b" 1, "a" 1}

-And again with "b":
+And again with `"b"`:

     user=> (assoc {"b" 1 "a" 1} "b" (inc (get {"b" 1 "a" 1} "b" 0)))
     {"b" 2, "a" 1}

 Voilà: a counting function.
 But it can be simplified further.
-There is no need to call get, since a map is a function of its keys:
+There is no need to call `get`, since a map is a function of its keys:

     user=> (reduce (fn [m x] (assoc m x (inc (m x 0)))) {} ["a" "b" "b"]) {"b" 2, "a" 1}

-The short function syntax can be used instead of fn, replacing the first argument c with %1 and x with %2:
+The short function syntax can be used instead of `fn`, replacing the first argument `m` with `%1` and `x` with `%2`:

     user=> (reduce #(assoc %1 %2 (inc (%1 %2 0))) {} ["a" "b" "b"])
     {"b" 2, "a" 1}

 ### Tip for the confused
-If this is totally confusing and you simply cannot get it to work, just use the function 'frequencies'.
-It does exactly this.
+If this is totally confusing and you simply cannot get it to work, just use the function `frequencies`.
+It does the same thing as the above code.

     user=> (frequencies ["a" "b" "b"])
     {"a" 1, "b" 2}

 ## test-sort-counted-words
-Add a test for a function sort-counted-words that takes a word count map and returns a vector of word count pairs sorted by count.
+Add a test for a function `sort-counted-words` that takes a word count map `words` and returns a vector of word count pairs sorted by count.

     user=> (sort-counted-words {"b" 3 "c" 2 "a" 1})
-    [["a" 1] ["c" 2] ["b" 3]]
+    (["a" 1] ["c" 2] ["b" 3])

 Here is the test: